flenniken/statictea/docs/matches.md

 # matchLastPart

 Match the last part of a command line.
 It matches the optional continuation plus character, the optional postfix and the optional line endings.
 A match has two groups, the plus sign and the line ending.
+When nothing at the end, return groups: "", "".

 ```nim
 proc matchLastPart(line: string; postfix: string; start: Natural = 0): Option[